 Key Takeaways

-- Floyd County received a 2026 Georgia County Excellence Award from ACCG and Georgia Trend.
+- Floyd County won a 2026 Georgia County Excellence Award for its rubber-modified asphalt program

-- The program reduces waste, controls costs, and supports sustainable infrastructure practices.
+- The program supports circular economy and sustainable infrastructure goals

 Learn more about Liberty Tire Recycling's SmartMIX® here.